Assignment Writer

 Being in residential and institutional care

-Institutional abuse could occur where care is centred around what is best for the care provider rather than what is best for the individual (e.g. set meal times, lights out at a certain time etc.) staff can also be poorly trained and do not work according to standards and the best practices.
+Institutional abuse could occur where care is centred around what is best for the care provider rather than what is best for the individual (e.g. set meal times, lights out at a certain time, etc.).
+Staff can also be poorly trained and do not work according to standards and best practices.

 Experiencing mental health issues or difficulty with communication:

-The individual can be facing mental issues like not realizing what is actually happening or may have difficulty communicating with others and raising his issue properly.
+The individual may be facing mental issues like not realizing what is happening, or may have difficulty communicating with others and raising their issue properly.

 Restrictive practices mean physically restraining a person with tools like: